1. What is a heat pump and how does it work?

 The cost of a heat pump varies depending on the type, size of the system and complexity of the installation:

-• Installation costs: This can vary from a few hundred to a few thousand euros, depending on the complexity and modifications to your existing heating system.
+- Installation costs: This can vary from several hundred to several thousand euros, depending on the complexity and modifications to your existing heating system.

-• Subsidies: In many countries and regions there are subsidies and tax benefits that help to reduce the initial costs.
-For example, the ISDE (Investment subsidy sustainable energy) in the Netherlands, which can cover part of the costs
+- Subsidies: In many countries and regions, subsidies and tax benefits exist that help reduce initial costs.
+For example, the ISDE (Sustainable Energy Investment Subsidy) in the Netherlands can cover part of the costs.

 5. How much noise does a heat pump make?